How to Apply for a PhD Studentship

 Eligibility

-This guidance is for students who will be recruited to start from the 2025/26 academic year.
-These EPSRC CDT studentships are fully funded providing a 4 year stipend and fees at the level set for UK home students.
+This guidance is for students who will be recruited to start from the 2026/27 academic year.
+These EPSRC CDT studentships are fully funded providing a 4 year stipend (living costs) and fees at the level set for UK home students.
+There will be a maximum of one place for a student with an International fee status, full fees and the standard stipend will be included.

 To be treated as a home student, candidates must meet one of these criteria: